 There are several plans to choose from in Iowa.
-If you join a plan you will pay a monthly premium and pay some of the cost of your prescriptions.
+If you join a plan you will pay a monthly premium (some Medicare Advantage plans with Part D drug Coverage do not have a premium) and pay some of the cost of your prescriptions.
 How much you pay, what drugs are covered, and the pharmacy you use will vary depending on the plan you choose.